apudiu/server-backup/README.md

 # then by default 3 latest copies of backup will be kept & rest will be deleted
 backupCopies: 5
 ```

-You can find this in `[server-ip]/[project-dir].yml` directory or can generate sample one in above mentioned way.
+You can find this in `./config/[server-ip]/[project-dir].yml` directory or can generate sample one in above mentioned way.

+### Contribution
+I've built what we need till now.
+But I think there's possibility that this tool can be a great too which works with many different DB's.
+Supports hostnames instead of server ip's etc.
+If anybody need this kind of features, go ahead and extend/ modify this.
+If you think you'r work can be useful & improve this tool then submit a PR.
+I'm open to appreciate that.

+### Getting Help
+Something not working for you?
+Open an issue, I'll try to help :)